Sorting by

 With Barclays Bank, some mortgages have no maximum age.

-Is equity release Barclays popular in 2025?
+Is equity release popular with Barclays in 2026?

-Yes, Barclays equity release loans and Barclays additional borrowing are very popular in 2025.
+Yes, Barclays equity release loans and Barclays additional borrowing are very popular in 2026.

 Understanding Barclays Lifetime Mortgage and Retirement Interest-Only Mortgage